RiffleSystems/riffle-website/src/pages/essays/prelude.md

 With a fast database close at hand, this split doesn't necessarily need to exist.
 What if we instead combined both "UI state" and "app state" into a single state management system?
 This unified approach would help with managing a reactive query system—if queries need to react to UI state, then the database needs to somehow be aware of that UI state.
 Such a system could also present a unified system model to a developer, e.g. allow them to view the entire state of a UI in a debugger.

-It would still be essential to configure state along various dimensions: persistence, sharing across users, etc. But in a unified system, these could just be lightweight checkboxes, not entirely different systems.
+It would still be essential to configure state along various dimensions: persistence, sharing across users, etc.
+But in a unified system, these could just be lightweight checkboxes, not entirely different systems.
 This would make it easy to decide to persist some UI state, like the currently active tab in an app.
 UI state could even be shared among clients—in real-time collaborative applications, it's often useful to share cursor position, live per-character text contents, and other state that was traditionally relegated to local UI state.

+TK related work to weave in
+- Elm architecture
+- Redux
+- **Cloud Full-stack reactivity**
+    - Meteor
+    - Firebase

 ## Our prototype system